 Change is not always welcome.
 I choose to remain open-minded and flexible.
 Experiencing a new destination, dish, or even a new route to an old favorite can add to the joys of life.

 A new hairstyle is an excellent example of embracing change.
-I would like to wear a hat every summer day, but that would be too predictable and boring.
-My summer hair is unruly because it is often very windy here and the humidity changes everything.
-I keep cutting my hair and changing the style to try to combat the Princess Leia puffs I get in summer.
+I want to wear a hat every summer day, but that would be too predictable and boring.
+My summer hair is unruly because it is often very windy here, and the humidity changes everything.
+I keep cutting my hair and changing the style to combat Princess Leia puffs I get every summer.
 A roundish face does not benefit from a rounded hairstyle.
-No product will keep the puffy frizz at bay without giving me helmet head.
-A change is coming.
+No product will keep the puffy frizz at bay without giving me a helmet head.
+Change is coming.

 On Saturday, I wore a new French Kande gifted necklace from the fall 2018 line.
-The new designs include different styles, chains, and medalions as well as color combinations.
-I am an affiliate for French Kande, which means I will receive a small commssion if you make any purchase from this link.
+The new designs include different styles, chains, and medallions, as well as color combinations.
+I am an affiliate for French Kande, which means I will receive a small commission if you purchase from this link.

-That’s a view of the Watauga Lake surrounded by mountain peaks above.
-Clouds low on the horizon were casting an eerie shadow across the sky at sunset on Saturday as we made our way home.
+That’s a view of Watauga Lake, surrounded by mountain peaks above.
+Clouds low on the horizon cast an eerie shadow across the sky at sunset on Saturday as we made our way home.